Eric Harold Mansfield

-Eric Harold Mansfield FRS FREng (24 May 1923 – 20 October 2016) was an aeronautical engineer who won the Royal Medal in 1994, "for his many fundamental and analytical contributions to our knowledge of advanced aeronautical structures, and more recently to the biological sciences."
+Eric Harold Mansfield (24 May 1923 – 20 October 2016) was an aeronautical engineer who won the Royal Medal in 1994, "for his many fundamental and analytical contributions to our knowledge of advanced aeronautical structures, and more recently to the biological sciences."

 Biography

 Mansfield was born in Croydon, Surrey, England to Harold Goldsmith Mansfield, and Grace Pfundt.
 He attended St. Lawrence College, Ramsgate, and Trinity Hall, Cambridge.
 He read Mechanical Sciences at University, graduating in 1943, an earlier intention to read Mathematics being overruled by wartime necessities.
 Directed to do applied mathematical research on aircraft structures at the Royal Aircraft (later Aerospace) Establishment at Farnborough, he stayed until retiring as Chief Scientific Officer.
 This was followed by six years as visiting professor at Surrey University where he took as interest in biological and other aspects of surface tension.

 He was also a founder member of the Institute of Mathematics and its Applications, and the Royal Academy of Engineering.
 He was an Elector to the Professorships of Engineering at Cambridge, and served on the Editorial Advisory Board of the International Journal of Non-linear Mechanics and the International Journal of Mechanical Sciences.
 He was also a Member of the General Assembly of the International Union of Theoretical and Applied Mechanics.
 He died on 20 October 2016.